alfarih31/alfarih31.github.io/_includes/docs/resume.md

 *07/2020 - 09/2021*

-A company with SaaS as their main product to maintain and develop client business needs
+A company with SaaS as their main products by maintain or develop them as client business needs

 Achievements/Tasks